 What is Buy and Hold Strategy?

-Let’s take a buy and hold strategy example of Mr. X has $ 500,000 to invest in different areas and prepare the portfolio out of them to earn the maximum amount of return on the basis of the different parameters suiting to its requirements such as risk, goals, and the tax.
-Seeing the market conditions he decides to invest 50 % of the money in stocks i.e., $250,000, 20% in bonds i.e. $ 100,000, and the remaining 30 % amounting $ 150,000 in the risk-free government-issued bills.
+Let’s take an example of Mr. X has $ 500,000 to invest in different areas and prepare the portfolio out of them to earn the maximum amount of return based on the different parameters suiting to its requirements such as risk, goals, and the tax.
+Seeing the market conditions, he decides to invest 50 % of the money in stocks, i.e., $250,000, 20% in bonds, i.e., $ 100,000, and the remaining 30 % amounting $ 150,000 in the risk-free government-issued bills.

 - Now, as per the prevailing situation investor has two options which he can follow.
-Firstly he can maintain the original ratio of the different class of assets.
+Firstly he can maintain the original ratio of the different class of assetsClass Of AssetsAssets are classified into various classes based on their type, purpose, or the basis of return or markets.
+Fixed assets, equity (equity investments, equity-linked savings schemes), real estate, commodities (gold, silver, bronze), cash and cash equivalents, derivatives (equity, bonds, debt), and alternative investments such as hedge funds and bitcoins are examples..
 For this, he has to sell some of its stocks so that the same ratio can be maintained.
 In this case, he is not holding the stocks for a long period of time and thus not following the strategy of buy and hold.

-- It is easy for one to adopt this strategy as in this strategy only one-time selection of stock is required.
-Also after purchasing the stock one is not required to monitor the prices of the stock and considered the short-term fluctuations in the market.
+- It is easy for one to adopt this strategy, as in this strategy, only a one-time selection of stock is required.
+Also, after purchasing the stock, one is not required to monitor the prices of the stock and considered the short-term fluctuations in the market.

 Important Points to Note

-- While making the investment as per the strategy of the buy and hold, it is important that a person is investing in the portfolio which is well diversified.
+- While making the investment as this strategy, it is vital that a person is investing in the portfolio, which is well diversified.